How would I know if the ignition element is faulty?

 If your ignition element is working correctly, it should be very hot and glowing orange during the ignition cycle.
 It can however, be difficult to see this without removing the burnpot.
 In order to check, you can do the following very carefully:

-• Then, open the door, remove the burnpot and look to see if you can see a glow.
+• If it's not visible, you can open the door, carefully remove the burnpot (beware, it could be hot) and look to see if you can see a glow.

 • Check the burnpot to see if it’s beginning to heat up.